-Measurement Conditions: The calibration measurements were made using a Bomem DA31 Fourier transform infrared (FT-IR) spectrophotometer.
-The temperature in the filter compartment of the instrument was approximately 24 °C, and the spectrophotometer was purged with dry, carbon dioxide free air.
-A neutral-density filter with optical density near 2 (SRM 2054) was used as the reference in measuring the transmittance of this SRM.
-The transmittance of the filter under test was calculated from
+Measurement Conditions: The certified transmittance values were measured using a Bio-Rad FTS-60A1 Fourier transform infrared (FT-IR) spectrophotometer.
+The temperature in the filter compartment of the instrument was approximately 29 °C, and the spectrophotometer was purged with dry, carbon dioxide free air.
+Details of the measurements and analysis can be found in reference 1.